vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/11_parikaravibhAgAdhikAraH.md

 NOTE:-(Ashtanga Yoga is really dhyanayoga.
 It is said to consist of yama, niyama, asana, pranayama, pratyahara, dhyana, dharana and samadhi, Samadhi which is the angi is included among its angas or accessories ).

-1. Ahirbudhoya Samhita: 37-18
+1. Ahirbudhoya Saṁhitā: 37-18

 116 OBAPTER

 That one of these is angī and that the others are angas are evident from the following śloka and (this does not require any argument) : \* Nyāsa or 'self-surrender which has the word nikṣepa for a synonym has five angas and is called also sannyāsa, tyāga and saranāgati.”
-In the Ahirbudhnya Samhita, it is stated as follows:--- "The prapatti2A that I perform to the Lord is itself eternal fruition to me: I desire no other fruit than this.
+In the Ahirbudhnya Saṁhitā, it is stated as follows:--- "The prapatti2A that I perform to the Lord is itself eternal fruition to me: I desire no other fruit than this.
 This absence of the desire for any other fruit (than prapatti) is itself considered as the chief anga.
 The desire for the fruit is opposed to this."
 This other anga (described in the Ahi.
-Samhita), Eqmely, the absence of any desire for alterior results or fruit is essential in the surrender of the self for the sake of mokṣa, (and not in every form of prapatti).
+Saṁhitā), Eqmely, the absence of any desire for alterior results or fruit is essential in the surrender of the self for the sake of mokṣa, (and not in every form of prapatti).
 The giving up of all attachment to the fruit or consequence and also of the thought of one's doer. ship is common to all forms of renunciation such as karma yoga, This thought or reflection should therefore be entertained by the person desirous of mokṣa, at the time of bis surrender of His self to the Lord with all the angas.

 1 & 2.
 ANUKÜLYA SANKALPA AND